Yilin-Yang/covid-3d-printing-mi/flexspirator.md

 violating OSHA regulations, but members of the general public can wear one _voluntarily,_ and they should be protected from COVID-19 by doing so.

+## Protection Offered

+**The Flexspirator _should_ offer protection comparable to a reusable N100 respirator.**

+This is better than the protection offered by an N95 respirator and should be sufficient to protect the wearer from inhaling coronavirus particles while properly worn.

+It should also protect the wearer from inhaling any sort of fine particulates, including smoke, sawdust, metal swarf (from grinding tools), and tear gas.

+This is not the same _type_ of protection as offered by a respirator equipped with (e.g.) P100 + activated carbon filters.
+Oily aerosols may destroy the Flexspirator's HEPA filter, rendering it ineffective at filtration.
+The HEPA filter will also not absorb chemical fumes, such as from spraypaint or Flex Seal.

 ## Basic Construction

 The Flexspirator is a slightly modified [Maker Mask Rapid](https://www.makermask.com/rapid-360.html) (MMR)